 Additive/Variant Analysis: This is a variant reading to my understanding of how psychological trauma affects the body as whole.
 This study is aiding my understanding of the intersectionality of physical and psychological trauma.

 Contextualization: Gathering more data on such insights would provide much needed information on mental health needs and the link between the mental and physical trauma.
 I read a study about how other organs suffer/deteriorate if a person does not properly weep.
-I am curious to know what the results would be if african americans who are better socio-economic states were tested.
+I am curious to know what the results would be if African Americans who are better socio-economic states were tested.
 I was a teacher during the pandemic and our EAP increased from 10 to 30 sessions due to the surge in anxiety and suicidal ideation.
 I had not considered the mental impact of the added racial tension in the country at that time.

 Works Cited